atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`ancillaryProductElements` Array<**[**Ancillary Product Element**](search.md#9.-ancillaryproduct-element-schema)**>**

-Currently only baggage is available in ancillaries.
+Currently only checked-in and cabin baggage are available in ancillaries.

 **`ancillaryProductElements` includes the following parameters:**